 Students with disabilities who wish to request an early withdrawal within the first 30 days of the course start date, should follow the standard procedures identified above.

-ASD will consider requests based on the following two categories of withdrawals:
+Accessibility Services will consider requests based on the following two categories of withdrawals:

 There are a number of factors that will be considered: